Moved Design System to Community-powered, Reducing Inconsistencies by Driving 80% More Contributions.

 15% rise in site visits.

-Learning why the intake process wasn’t being utilized was a hard pill to swallow, but it gave the clarity to address issues and build deeper partnerships.
-The experience reinforced that relationships require intentional, ongoing care.
+Learning why the intake process wasn’t being utilized was a hard pill to swallow, but it gave the clarity to address issues and reinforced that relationships require intentional, ongoing care.
 Perception shifted slowly as partners consistently experienced the value of working with us.
 Maintaining trust from the start is far more time-efficient.

 That insight reshaped how we work.
 I recognized that keeping the design system connected to its consumers is as critical as building components, so I asked the PMs to add a Community Engagement track to our roadmap, giving it equal weight with design and development.